AKSW/docs.ontowiki.net/index.md

 You might want to pick up one of the problems, posted on our [Roadmap](ontowiki_Roadmap) (needs to get actualized)

 # Professional Support
 AKSW gives professional support for deployment and customization.
-Please ask [Philipp Frischmuth|http://aksw.org/PhilippFrischmuth.html]] and [[Natanael Arndt](ontowiki_http://aksw.org/NatanaelArndt.html) regarding this
+Please ask [Philipp Frischmuth](http://aksw.org/PhilippFrischmuth) and [Natanael Arndt](http://aksw.org/NatanaelArndt) regarding this.